theCreedo/Personal-Website/README.md

 Day 3: Working on practicing committing with a couple of friends.
 Some of them have already forgetten to commit :anguished: Luckily there are few that are still going at it hard! :grimacing:

+Day 4: Attempted to work on css by adding a background photo of my face that stays stagnant while I scrolled.
+Ended up filling the whole webpage with my forehead.
+I ended up botching that idea.

 ### 30-Day Project Folders
 * Eric Lee - [Github Website](https://github.com/theCreedo/theCreedo.github.io)